-The final stage for this painting will be to enhance some of the colours in the picture and introduce some pure Alizarin crimson.
+The final stage will be to enhance some of the colours in the picture and introduce some pure Alizarin crimson.
 This will help to create a focal point in the centre of the sky.

 Acrylic landscape painting- Free video Course |Part 3

-This video below shows the third video in the acrylic landscape painting.
+The video below shows the third video in the acrylic landscape painting.
 The final steps will follow next week.
-Make sure to subscribe to my YouTube Art school Channel to keep updated, you don’t need an account and you’ll get weekly email updates when a new video is posted.
+Make sure to subscribe to my YouTube Art school Channel to keep updated, you don’t need an account, and you’ll get weekly email updates when a new video is posted.